EY4542 - Saw PANASONIC - Free user manual and instructions

 - When cutting metal materials, do not attach a vacuum cleaner.

-Sparks and hot metal chips may cause the vacuum to be caught in fire.
+Sparks and hot metal chips may cause the vacuum to catch fire.
 Operate the vacuum cleaner in accordance with its instructions.

 (1) Collect dust in the dust case.